Frank R. Seaver College of Science and Engineering

 • Introduction to Electricity and Magnetism

-• Circuit II
+• Circuits II

 • Differential Equations and Linear Algebra